jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/3-Challenge-Assignment.md

 ## Database Overview

 As we have already seen, the database contains three different entity types: Users, Blogs, and Comments.
-As was also mentioned, we are following AWS best practices which means that we are using a single table to hold all three different entity types.
+As was also already mentioned, we are following AWS best practices which means that we are using a single table to hold all three different entity types.

 Bellow is an Entity-Relationship Diagram (ERD) that represents the relationship between the three different entity types.
 Note that these are not the actual tables in the database, but rather a visual representation of the relationships between the entity types.